AWS IAM Best Practices – Least Privilege & MFA

 References

-AWS IAM Roles vs Resource Based Policies
+IAM Roles vs Resource-Based Policies – Comparison

 AWS IAM Roles vs Resource-Based Policies

 AWS allows granting cross-account access to AWS resources, which can be done using IAM Roles or Resource-Based Policies.
+Understanding the differences between these two mechanisms is critical for designing secure, multi-account architectures.

 IAM Roles